ArrowSphere/public-api-client/doc/campaigns.md

 | items       | `LandingPageFeatureItem[]` | an array of [LandingPageFeatureItem](#LandingPageFeatureItem) | The feature's items         |
 | title       | `string`                   | My Features                                                   | The feature's title.        |

 ##### LandingPageMarketingFeature

 This entity describes the marketing features in the footer of the campaign's landing page.
+This is a V2 excluvise.

 | Field       | Type                                | Example                                                                         | Description                 |
 | ----------- | ----------------------------------- | ------------------------------------------------------------------------------- | --------------------------- |